How to improve technical skills and add them to your resumé

 Create a portfolio or online presence to showcase technical skills

-For many job roles, having an online portfolio can help bolster your resumé.
+For many job roles, having an online portfolio can help enhance your resumé.
 You can use a platform like GitHub to display your work, projects and skills, which you can update as you accrue more.
 This is a great way to talk about your technical skills and show your potential employer examples of them in action.

 Common misconceptions about technical skills